Loewe (fashion brand): Spanish roots

-Loewe was founded in 1846 in Madrid by a group of Spanish leather craftsmen, and the brand originated in 1876 when Enrique Loewe y Roessberg, a German merchant of Hessian origin, joined the group.
-In 1905, Alfonso XIII granted Enrique Loewe y Hinton, a descendant of the original brand founder, the title of Purveyor to the Royal Court.
-His wife, Queen Victoria Eugenie, frequently visited the store on Príncipe de Madrid street.
+Loewe was founded in 1846 in Madrid by a group of Spanish artisans specialized in leather goods.
+In 1872, Enrique Loewe y Roessberg, a German merchant of Hessian origin, consolidated the group under his name.
+In 1892, Loewe opened its first store on Madrid exclusive Calle Príncipe.
+In 1905, Alfonso XIII granted Enrique Loewe y Hinton, the son of Enrique Loewe y Roessberg, the title of Purveyor to the Royal Court.